You can arrange a free loan of a bike from the SSB Bike Bank, on a first come basis

 The Primrose Trail

 SSB supports the development of the Primrose Trail and is represented on its Working Group/Board of Directors.
 The Primrose Trail will be an accessible, multi-purpose, non-motorised route from the moor at South Brent to the sea at Kingsbridge.
-It will have a low enviromental impact and will follow, as closely as possible, the route of the old Primrose Line (which was closed as a railway line by Dr Beeching in 1963).
+It will have a low environmental impact and will follow, as closely as possible (using mainly quiet roads and existing rights of way), the route of the old Primrose Line (which was closed as a railway line by Dr Beeching in 1963).

 You can download an information leaflet about the Primrose Trail – Click here

-The Primrose Trail Steering group has welcomed the mainly positive responses to the feasibility study.
-To read a further paper addressing some questions and concerns which have been raised about the proposal, Click here.
+The Primrose Trail Steering group welcomed the mainly positive responses to its detailed feasibility study published in 2021.
+A further paper addressed some questions and concerns which were raised – click here to read more.

 For more information see: www.primrosetrail.org/ or www.facebook.com/PrimroseTrail/ or email info@primrosetrail.org.